ygemici/osz/docs/compile.md

 --------------

 If you want to recompile `loader/mbr.bin` and `loader/bootboot.bin`, you'll need [fasm](http://flatassembler.net).
-Unfortunately GAS is not clever enough to mix 16, 32 and 64 bit instuctions which is necessary for BIOS booting.
-So I've added the BIOS images to the source, and you should be able to compile OS/Z with GNU toolchain only.
+Unfortunately GAS is not good at mixing 16, 32 and 64 bit instuctions, which is necessary for BIOS booting.
+So I've added those images to the source.
+With those pre-built binaries you should be able to compile the source using GNU toolchain only.

-The `bootboot.bin` can be booted via
+The `loader/bootboot.bin` can be booted via
- - `mbr.bin` in MBR or VBR
+ - `loader/mbr.bin` installed in MBR or VBR (see [mkfs](https://github.com/bztsrc/osz/blob/master/tools/mkfs.c) utility)
- - BIOS extension ROM (tested with bochs at 0D0000h)
+ - BIOS extension ROM (tested with qemu and bochs at 0D0000h)
- - GRUB using the MultiBoot protocol (not tested).
+ - GRUB using the MultiBoot protocol (not tested, but should be fine).